ianmott77/wireless-timer/README.md

 * https://wiki.qt.io/RaspberryPi2EGLFS

+Note when setting up with a Raspberry Pi Zero or Zero W you will use the same compile commands as the Raspberry Pi 1.
 This process can take several hours so be patient and pay careful attention that you are doing the steps correctly.

 Once QT has been successfully installed the following QT modules also need to be installed:
 * Qt Declarative (https://github.com/qt/qtdeclarative)